When Votes Change and Committees Should (Not): Provably Effective Efficient Data Reduction

-Intuitively, \cref{rrule:nonappcandidates} is correct because selecting a candidate which is never approved into a committee at some stage is not beneficial: it only increases the symmetric difference at the respective stage but not the committee's score. \appendixproof{rrule:nonappcandidates} { \begin{proof} Let~$I'$ be the instance obtained from~$I$ by \cref{rrule:nonappcandidates} deleting~$z\in C$ which is never approved (its existence follows from~\cref{obs:nonapproved}).
+Intuitively, \cref{rrule:nonappcandidates} is correct because selecting a candidate which is never approved into a committee at some stage is not beneficial: it only increases the symmetric difference at the respective stage but not the committee's score.

+\toappendix { \begin{proof}[Proof of~\cref{rrule:nonappcandidates}] Let~$I'$ be the instance obtained from~$I$ by \cref{rrule:nonappcandidates} deleting~$z\in C$ which is never approved (its existence follows from~\cref{obs:nonapproved}).
 If~$\calC'$ is a solution to~$I'$, then it is also to~$I$.
 Conversely, if there is a solution that does not contain~$z$, then this is a solution to~$I'$.
 So, assume that every solution contains~$z$.

 Let~$\calC=(C_1,\ldots,C_\tau)$ be a solution to~$I$ such that the first appearance of~$z$ in the sequence is the latest.
 Let~$z\in C_{t_1}$, where~$t_1$ is the smallest index with this property.
 Let~$t_2>t_1$ be the largest index such that~$z\in C_{t_2}$ for all~$t_1\leq t\leq t_2$.
 We claim that deleting~$z$ from~$C_{t}$ for~$t_1\leq t\leq t_2$ constructs another solution with the first appearance of~$z$ being later, contradicting our choice of~$\calC$.
 It holds true that for all~$t_1\leq t\leq t_2$, we have~$|C_t\setminus\{z\}|=|C_t|-1<k$ and, since~$z$ is never approved, we have that~$\score_t(C_t\setminus\{z\})\geq x$.
 Moreover, for each~$|\symdif{C_t}{C_{t+1}}|\leq\ell$ for each~$t_1\leq t<t_2$.
 Finally, we have that~$|\symdif{C_{t_1-1}}{(C_{t_1}\setminus\{z\})}|< |\symdif{C_{t_1-1}}{C_{t_1}}|\leq \ell$, since~$z\not\in C_{t_1-1}$.
 Similarly, $|\symdif{(C_{t_2}\setminus\{z\})}{C_{t_2+1}}|<|\symdif{C_{t_2}}{C_{t_2+1}}|\leq \ell$, since~$z\not\in C_{t_2+1}$.
 Hence, we constructed a solution where the first appearance of~$z$ is later than for~$\calC$, contradicting the choice of~$\calC$.
 It follows that there is a solution not containing~$z$, witnessing that~$I$ is a \yes-instance.
 Thus, the correctness of the rule follows.